 A Message to Our Eastern New York Youth Soccer Membership regarding the Coronavirus

 Recent reports of the spread of the coronavirus continue to go viral.
-Although Eastern New York has not cancelled any events, we strongly recommend that all leagues make decisions based on what you feel is in the best interests of your clubs, leagues, and members.
+Eastern New York has cancelled all events until further notice, we strongly recommend that all leagues make decisions based on what you feel is in the best interests of your clubs, leagues, and members.

 The current position regarding the coronavirus is communicated below by both US Soccer and US Youth Soccer.
 Eastern New York is recommending that each of our members review the statements and communicate them to their respective members.
 Each member entity and individual families should make decisions accordingly as they best see fit for themselves.
 We will continue to communicate information as changes arise.

 With the increasing number of cases of the Coronavirus (COVID-19) being reported across the world, U.S. Soccer's leadership has reviewed and will continue to monitor all domestic programming and competitions.
 As part of this review, we are working closely in partnership with the Centers for Disease Control (CDC) and international agencies including the State Department, United States Olympic & Paralympic Committee (USOPC), International Olympic Committee (IOC) and FIFA in real time to guide decisions on travel and participation.
 Our main priority is the safety and well-being of our players, coaches and referees and we will continue to update you as the situation requires.

 Best Practices for Health:

 There is currently no vaccine to prevent the Coronavirus.
 The best way to prevent illness is to avoid being exposed.
 Everyday preventive actions should be taken:

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.

 - Stay home when you are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.